MicrosoftDocs/dynamics-365-contact-center/contact-center/administer/intent-bot-setup.md

     1.	**Manage intent discovery setup**.
 Learn more in (Will provide link to Neeraja’s admin doc)
     1.	**Manage intent groups and intents**.
 Learn more in (Will provide link to Neeraja’s admin doc)
 1. In the **Intent-based suggestions** section, select **Enable for chatbots** and then select **Manage**.
 The **Bots** page appears.
-1. Select the customer service bot connected to your omnichannel environment for agent transfers.
+1. Select the chatbot connected to your omnichannel environment for agent transfers.
 1. Select **Add intent-based features**.
 This takes you to Microsoft Copilot Studio.
 1. In Microsoft Copilot Studio, select **Customer Service Copilot Bot in Copilot**, and then select **Component collections** in **Settings**.
 1. In **Manage component collections**, **Follow-up suggestions** appears by default in the list to be added to the Copilot.
 1. Select **Add to copilot** and save.
 1. Publish the bot.

 ## Disconnect a customer intent agent (Do we need this?)